awsdocs/aws-global-accelerator-dev-guide/doc_source/auth_access_overview.md

 1. Choose the Global Accelerator actions that you want to allow\.
 For example, to grants permission to create an accelerator, enter **`globalaccelerator:CreateAccelerator`** in the **Filter actions** text box\.
 When the list of Global Accelerator actions is filtered, select the check box next to **`globalaccelerator:CreateAccelerator`**\.

    The Global Accelerator actions are grouped by access\-level classification to make it easy for you to quickly determine the level of access that each action provides\.
-For more information, see [Policy Access\-Level Classifications](#auth_access_policies-access-level)\.
+For more information, see [Policy access level classifications](#auth_access_policies-access-level)\.

 1. If the actions that you selected in the preceding steps do not support choosing specific resources, then **All resources** is selected for you\.
 In that case, you cannot edit this section\.